What is invoice factoring?

 What will customers think?

-Chances are a company’s customers are already familiar with factoring and they might even use a factoring service themselves.
-Simply explain why you use a factoring service and the benefits it provides.
+Chances are your company’s customers are already familiar with factoring and they might even use a factoring service themselves.
+Simply explain that you use a factoring company and the benefits it provides.